QuickLogic-Corp/qorc-sdk/README.md

     $ git clone --recursive https://github.com/QuickLogic-Corp/TinyFPGA-Programmer-Application.git
     $ pip3 install tinyfpgab
     ```

+    On Ubuntu the lsusb command should display something similar to the following:
+    ```
+    $ lsusb
+    Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
+    Bus 002 Device 029: ID 1d50:6140 OpenMoko, Inc.
+    ```
+    If the OpenMoko device is not present (it could also have ID 1d50:6130) then run the following commands.
+    ```
+    $ pip3 install apio
+    $ apio drivers --serial-enable
+    Serial drivers enabled
+    Unplug and reconnect your board
+    ```
     Recommend adding an alias to simplify programming:
     ```
     $ echo 'alias qfprog="python3 ~/TinyFPGA-Programmer-Application/tinyfpga_programmer-gui.py"' >> ~/.bashrc